unstoppabledomains/dev-docs/manage-domains/managing-domain-records.md

 ### Ownership Styles

-CNS Resolver and UNS RecordStorage allows users to manage all domain records for any address given a permission over domain with the [ERC721 "Transfer Mechanism"](https://eips.ethereum.org/EIPS/eip-721).
+CNS Resolver and UNS RecordStorage allows members to manage all domain records for any address given a permission over domain with the [ERC721 "Transfer Mechanism"](https://eips.ethereum.org/EIPS/eip-721).
 This enables a subset of addresses to manage the domain on your behalf.
 By default, we give the permission to do this to every address that can already transfer ownership of the domain.
 These include:

 * Owner address of a domain
 * Approved address for a domain
 * Owner's operator addresses

-This allows users to still retain primary ownership of their domain.
+This allows members to still retain primary ownership of their domain.
 These smart contracts can be programmed in such a way that they only change specified records.
 An Oracle Integration works in this way.
 For example:

-1. Users grant operator access to all of their domains to the Oracle Contract.
+1. Members grant operator access to all of their domains to the Oracle Contract.
 2. Oracle detects an event off chain.
 3. The Oracle sets a record inside the resolver contract.

 See ERC-721 on how those permissions can be granted and revoked.
 Any records change is submitted as a [Ethereum Blockchain Transaction](https://ethereum.org/en/whitepaper/#messages-and-transactions) and record management can be done via [Resolver methods](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/IResolver.sol).

-This enables users to interact with applications that could store keys and other information on a domain — making the domains a metadata repository or cross application identifier.
+This enables members to interact with applications that could store keys and other information on a domain — making the domains a metadata repository or cross application identifier.

 ### Presets